-The Stock Keeping Unit (SKU), most often being around 8 alpha-numeric digits, helps retail stores in keeping track of the items and their variants in the inventory.
+The Stock Keeping Unit (SKU), often around 8 alpha-numeric digits, helps retail stores keep track of the items and their variants in the inventory.

 Moreover, it lets a retailer know if he has the right products in stock when he needs them.
 After that, It helps to present physical inventory items in a way that employees and computers can understand and track.

 Most importantly, SKU numbers can be created manually by using merchandise management or through the point of sale (POS) software.
-After that, they are printed on the label of the product along with the Universal Product Code (UPC) and other information about the product.
+After that, they are printed on the product’s label along with the Universal Product Code (UPC) and other information about the product.

-Unlike UPCs, SKUs can be designed as per the specific needs of the retailer as they are not universal.
+Unlike UPCs, SKUs can be designed per the retailer’s specific needs as they are not universal.

-Stores, e-commerce vendors, warehouses, supermarkets, product fulfillment centers, and businesses that deal with inventories are using SKU’s.
-As a result, eCommerce giant Amazon uses SKUs extensively, and it requires SKU to be part of the inventory file that a seller submits to it.
+Stores, e-commerce vendors, warehouses, supermarkets, product fulfillment centers, and businesses dealing with inventories use SKUs.
+As a result, eCommerce giant Amazon uses SKUs extensively, requiring SKUs to be part of the inventory file that a seller submits to it.

-On the other hand, Serial Numbers are used for tracking the ownership of the product and getting the warranty information.
+On the other hand, Serial Numbers are used to tracking the product’s ownership and get the warranty information.

-Barcode numbers on a group of products may differ for each product if one wants to provide them a unique identity.
+Barcode numbers on a group of products may differ for each product if one wants to provide them with a unique identity.
 However, SKU numbers remain the same to establish that they belong to a specific product group.
-Therefore, 1000 televisions sets of the same size and features will have the same SKU, whereas their barcode number and UPC number will differ.
+Therefore, 1000 television sets of the same size and features will have the same SKU, whereas their barcode and UPC numbers will differ.